-We have audited the City of Ann Arbor, Michigan's compliance with the types of compliance requirements described in the OMB Circular A-133 Compliance Supplement that could have a direct and material effect on each of the City of Ann Arbor's major federal programs for the year ended June 30, 2010.
-The City of Ann Arbor's major federal programs are identified in the summary of auditor's results section of the accompanying schedule of findings.
+We have audited the compliance of City of Ann Arbor, Michigan, with the types of compliance requirements described in OMB Circular A-133 Compliance Supplement that could have a direct and material effect on each of its major federal programs for the year ended June 30, 2011.
+The City of Ann Arbor's major federal programs are identified in the summary of auditor's results section of the accompanying schedule of findings and questioned costs.
 Compliance with the requirements of laws, regulations, contracts, and grants applicable to each of its major federal programs is the responsibility of the City of Ann Arbor's management.
 Our responsibility is to express an opinion on the City of Ann Arbor's compliance based on our audit.